 So, I slogged on — soaked to the bone — to the finish.
 The BBQ was great, but the welcoming arms of friendly faces, after 80 miles of riding solo, was even greater.
 I was wet, but I was done.
 My total ride time was just under 9 hours, but I didn’t care about time.
 I made it and had a great time, so that’s all that counts.

-If you want to test yourself on next year’s 25th anniversary Triple Bypass, registration opens in January 2013.
+If you want to test yourself on the next Triple Bypass (or Double Triple), signup typically begins in January.

 More Info: Visit TripleBypass.org